 Re-assessments and Re-assessments ordered by the Accreditation Committee

-Re-assessments may be ordered by a College practice advisor or may be escalated and ordered by the Accreditation Committee.
+Re-assessments may be ordered by a College operations advisor or may be escalated and ordered by the Accreditation Committee.
 Re-assessments are scheduled depending on the severity of the issues identified during the previous assessment, the potential time required to fix any deficiencies, and the risk of harm to the public.
 See below for more information about assessment outcomes and details regarding the re-assessment process.

 Community Pharmacy Operations Assessment Outcomes

-When community practice advisors visit a pharmacy, they assess its operations and processes to determine if it is operating safely.
-The practice advisor uses the operational assessment criteria to determine if the pharmacy is safe, or if further action is required.
+When community operations advisors visit a pharmacy, they assess its operations and processes to determine if it is operating safely.
+The operations advisor uses the operational assessment criteria to determine if the pharmacy is safe, or if further action is required.

-There are several potential outcomes, depending on what the practice advisor observes at the time of the assessment.
+There are several potential outcomes, depending on what the operations advisor observes at the time of the assessment.

 If no notable issues are identified at the time of the assessment, the pharmacy receives a Pass and the assessment is complete.

-If issues that have the potential to affect public safety are identified at the time of the assessment, the practice advisor may choose to order a re-assessment and another practice advisor will re-visit the pharmacy to ensure that all issues are rectified.
+If issues that have the potential to affect public safety are identified at the time of the assessment, the operations advisor may choose to order a re-assessment and a re-visit of the pharmacy will occur to ensure that all issues are rectified.